DanielKim15/Handling-PII-Data-Part-2-Synthetic-Data-/README.md

 <br />

-Note: The 95% quantile and above has been removed in order to get a closer look into the distrubtuion of the continous variables.
-The extreme skewedness beforehand made it very hard to read it.
+Note: The 95% quantile and above has been removed in order to get a closer look into the distribution of the continuous variables.
+The extreme skewness beforehand made it very hard to read it.

 <br />